 Sales and Solicitation

-No direct/indirect sales or solicitations by commercial enterprises are allowed in the residence halls.
+No direct/indirect sales or solicitations by commercial enterprises are allowed in University Housing residential communities (halls and apartments).
 Groups who wish to advertise their products to students may utilize:

 - Federal mail service with appropriate postage

 - Hall public posting areas

 - Phone solicitations